Ghat0tkach/Cyklops_Backend/README.md

 # Cyklops: Video/Image to Text Conversational Agent

 Cyklops is an intelligent conversational agent that provides video/image-to-text capabilities.
-It utilizes the FastAPI framework along with the open-source LLaVA model for efficient image-to-caption processing.
+It utilizes the FastAPI framework along with the open-source LLaVA model for efficient image-to-caption processing.For Frontend , visit [Cyklops_Fronted Repo](https://github.com/Ghat0tkach/Cyklops_Frontend)

 ## Running Using Docker